 Exercise is also important for losing weight and maintaining good mental health.
 New moms may want to join local mommy groups where new moms can also exercise together or can take turns watching each other’s kids get time for exercise.
 Check out social media sites, local blogs, or even your local hospital for information about joining area mommy groups.
 The doctors at WebMD recommend several specific exercises for new moms, including Kegels which can help your vaginal area heal faster.
+Kegel Throne can take care of the kegel exercises for you if you don’t think you’ll remember to do them.
 Also, exercises as simple as walking, head lifts, and shoulder lifts can help new mothers get their body back to working in the way it did pre-baby.

 Exercise with your baby

 Since exercise is so vital to a mother’s health and a key component for losing weight, mothers can and should find ways to incorporate their baby into their exercise regimen.
 Stroller rides around local parks are a great way to spend quality time with the baby while getting necessary exercise, too.
 The value of walking, especially in the first few weeks post-partum, cannot be overemphasized.
 Walking works your legs and heart and can be a great way to ease back into exercise after giving birth.
 Even walking may be hard in the first few days after birth, so ease into it by taking slow strolls.
 After a few weeks, mothers can work up to power walking or even jogging while pushing the stroller.
 If you are interested in jogging, you may want to purchase a specially designed jogging stroller.